RenderKit/oidn/README.md

 flexible C/C++ API ensures that the library can be easily integrated into most existing or new rendering solutions.

-At the heart of the Intel Open Image Denoise library is an efficient deep learning based denoising filter, which was trained to handle a wide range of samples per pixel (spp), from 1 spp to almost fully converged.
+At the heart of the Intel Open Image Denoise library is a collection of efficient deep learning based denoising filters, which were trained to handle a wide range of samples per pixel (spp), from 1 spp to almost fully converged.
 Thus it is suitable for both preview and final-frame rendering.
 The filters can denoise images either using only the noisy color (*beauty*) buffer, or, to preserve as much detail as possible, can optionally utilize auxiliary feature buffers as well (e.g. albedo, normal).
 Such buffers are supported by most renderers as arbitrary output variables (AOVs) or can be usually implemented with little effort.

+Although the library ships with a set of pre-trained filter models, it is not mandatory to use these.
+To optimize a filter for a specific renderer, sample count, content type, scene, etc., it is possible to train the model using the included training toolkit and user-provided image datasets.

 Intel Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures, and runs on anything from laptops, to